-Take this medication by mouth once daily after a meal or as directed by your doctor.
+Take this medication by mouth as directed by your doctor, usually once daily after a meal.
 This medication works best when taken with food.
-Taking alfuzosin on an empty stomach may decrease the absorption of this drug and reduce its effectiveness.
+Taking alfuzosin on an empty stomach may make it not work as well.

 Do not crush or chew extended-release tablets.
 Doing so can release all of the drug at once, increasing the risk of side effects.
 Also, do not split the tablets unless they have a score line and your doctor or pharmacist tells you to do so.
 Swallow the whole or split tablet without crushing or chewing.

 Alfuzosin may cause a sudden drop in your blood pressure, which could lead to dizziness or fainting, usually within a few hours after you take it.
 This risk is higher when you first start taking this drug or if you restart treatment after you stop taking it.
 During these times, avoid situations where you may be injured if you faint.

 To avoid injury from dizziness or fainting, your doctor may tell you to take your first dose of alfuzosin with food at bedtime so that your body can get used to its effects.